 Get this; you can get roughly 15g of protein per cup of most types of beans.

-Take the kidney bean for example, 1 cup of cooked kidney beans breaks down to 15g protein, 11g fiber, and 225 calories or 15 total calories per gram of protein!
+Take the kidney bean, for example, 1 cup of cooked kidney beans breaks down to 15g protein, 11g fiber, and 225 calories or 15 total calories per gram of protein!

 Protein Alternative: Nuts

-There may be nothing more convenient for a healthy snack as these guys.
+There may be nothing more convenient for a healthy snack than these guys.
 From almonds to walnuts they make it super easy to get a good deal of protein and sustained energy in a tiny package.

 They really are loaded with protein.
 For instance, 1 cup of almonds has 30g of protein, 16g of fiber, and 824 calories!
 That equates to 27.5 calories per gram of protein.